amanzour/CDP/README.md

 Generate Plots:
 Create another shiny app project (myshiny2) and copy ggCDPbamv1.R and app.R files in it. hen press "run app" after opening app.R.
 You can upload the table that was made from myshiny1.

+To explore the R shiny web app (myshiny2), download the sample Table (myMasterTable.csv) and uploaded it here (https://amanzour.shinyapps.io/mytestshiny/)
-Please email me at amir.manzour@gmail.com if you have any questions.
+Email me at amir.manzour@gmail.com if you have any questions.